bag33188/PokeROM/README.md

 The following guide will show you how to run this app locally on Windows 7/8/8.1/10, macOS Sierra/High Sierra/Mojave, and the Ubuntu Linux distro.

+If at any point you get stuck or an error occurs, check out the troubleshooting section at the end of this guide.

 Let's get started...

 ### Linux (Ubuntu)